creativecreatorormaybenot/clock/README.md

       * This probably happens because `forEachTween` is called twice for `_AnimatedTemperatureState` .

+  + Use gradient shader for petals as well.

   + Make analog component also scale with size.

     - Use paths for larger clock hands.